czarandy/czarandy.github.io/_stories/2004-specters-spark.md

 "My name is Amelia."

 Suddenly, memories of a past acquaintance, which had been made very recently but of whom James had completely forgotten flooded his mind.
-She was, of course, a young girl---his daughter.
+She was, of course, a young girl—his daughter.

 "Do I know you?"

 "No. We have never met.
-You say you are the messiah---how can you be so sure?"
+You say you are the messiah—how can you be so sure?"

 "I was told by a very notable prophet.
 He has foreseen the end of the world, and it is up to me to save everyone, by having them accept and believe in me.
 I have yet to succeed, however."